PaulBernier/factomjs/README.md

 cli.getEntry('caf017da212bb68ffee2ba645e1488e5834863743d50972dd3009eab2b93eb42');
 ```

 You may notice that the entry returned doesn't have a timestamp populated.
-That's because the timestamp is actually stored in the Entry Block that contained this Entry.
+That's because the timestamp is actually stored in the Entry Block that contains this Entry.
 The way to retrieve this information is to rewind the chain this entry is part of until finding the Entry Block it was part of.
 The library offers a convenient way to do that:

 ```javascript
 cli.getEntryWithBlockContext('caf017da212bb68ffee2ba645e1488e5834863743d50972dd3009eab2b93eb42');